Stacktape

 JSON files

-• Returns the parsed contents of the specified *.json file.
+Parses the contents of a .json file.

 { "myvar1": "value1" }